Table of Contents

 - Optical PWM signals from B-Box controllers are converted to electrical signals for the simulator.

-Imperix currently supports the following HIL simulation platforms:
+Imperix currently provides the following simulator interfaces that allow the connection to the respective HIL simulation platforms:

 - OPAL-RT Simulator Interface, refer to TN180 for further details on simulation with OPAL-RT simulators.